tharinduyasantha/nodejs-docker-kubernetes-exmple/README.md

 4. **Managing with kubectl**: Use kubectl commands to manage the Kubernetes resources.

 ## Useful Commands
+- `kubectl get nodes -o wide`: List all nodes in the Kubernetes cluster, providing details like status, roles, and IP addresses.
-- `kubectl get pods`: List all pods in the current namespace.
+- `kubectl get pods`: List all pods in the current namespace, showing their status, restarts, and age.
-- `kubectl get deployments`: Display the current deployments.
+- `kubectl get svc`: List all services in the current namespace, showing their types, cluster IPs, external IPs, and ports.
-- `kubectl describe pod <pod-name>`: Get detailed information about a specific pod.
+- `kubectl describe pod <pod-name>`: Provide detailed information about a specific pod, including events and resource usage.
-- `kubectl logs <pod-name>`: Fetch the logs of a pod.
-Useful for debugging.
+- `kubectl describe svc <service-name>`: Provide detailed information about a specific service, including its endpoints and selectors.
 - `kubectl apply -f <file.yaml>`: Apply a configuration to a resource by filename or stdin.
-- `kubectl delete -f <file.yaml>`: Delete resources using the configuration in the file.
+Used to create or update resources defined in YAML files.
-- `kubectl port-forward svc/my-service 8080:80`: Forward port 8080 on the local machine to port 80 on the service `my-service`.
+- `kubectl port-forward svc/<service-name> <local-port>:<service-port>`: Forward one or more local ports to a pod, making it accessible on localhost.
+- `kubectl logs <pod-name>`: Fetch the logs of a specific pod.
+Useful for debugging and monitoring applications.
+- `kubectl delete <resource-type> <resource-name>`: Delete resources such as pods, services, or deployments by name.
+- `kubectl get configmap`: List all ConfigMaps in the current namespace.
+- `kubectl describe configmap <configmap-name>`: Provide detailed information about a specific ConfigMap.
+- `kubectl get deployments`: List all deployments in the current namespace, showing their status and number of replicas.
+- `kubectl describe deployment <deployment-name>`: Provide detailed information about a specific deployment.
+`my-service`.
 Useful for local testing.

 ## Node.js Docker Kubernetes RabbitMQ Example
 ### Prerequisites